kevlabs/barchart/README.md

 > For instances, a chart aiming at capturing how different age groups break up their daily routines between four activities may be structured in the following fashion:
 > * Groups: 0-6 years old, 7-17 years old, 18-25 years old, 26-64 years old, 65+ years old
 > * Series: work, school, hobbies and sleep
+>
-Each series would be made up of 5 data points, one for each group, representing the number of hours spent each day by members of the subject group towards the activity the series relates to.
+> Each series is made up of 5 data points, one for each group, representing the number of hours spent each day by members of the subject group towards the activity the series relates to.

 Scroll below for some examples of charts rendered with the utility.